 Laura Hope joined the CCC Chancellor’s Office in 2017 as executive vice chancellor for educational services.
 She began her postsecondary education at Chaffey College before transferring to CSU San Bernardino, where she earned her bachelor of arts and master’s degrees.
 Hope launched her career in 1990 as a professor of English at Chaffey, where she was named Faculty Lecturer of the Year, served on the Academic Senate, co-founded the Puente program and an AA program for inmates at the California Institution for Women.
 Hope was named Chaffey College’s dean of instructional support in 2008.
 She has served as a board member and strategic advisor to both the RP Group and the CCC Success Network (3CSN).

 Douglas B. Houston, Chancellor, Yuba Community College District

-Dr. Houston is the former Superintendent/President of Lassen College and previously held administrative positions at Butte College and Barstow College.
-He also served as the commander of various military units and has taught full- and part-time at the community college and university level, including as a Physics Professor at West Point.
+Dr. Houston is the Chancellor of the Yuba Community College District and the former Superintendent/President of Lassen College.
+He previously held administrative positions at Butte College and Barstow College.
+Doug also served as the commander of various military units and has taught full- and part-time at the community college and university level, including as a Physics Professor at West Point.
 He serves on the California Community Colleges’ Economic Development Policy Advisory Committee, the Boards of NextEd (the Sacramento area P-20 Council) and SACTO (the Sacramento Area Commerce and Trade Organization), and on the Advisory Committees for the UC Davis CANDEL and CSU Sacramento doctoral programs.